 1. The Ease of Working Remotely

-Remote work is getting a whole lot more convenient, as Glassdoor argues in “Why the Future of Work Is Remote.”
+Remote work has become a whole lot more convenient, as Glassdoor argues in “Why the Future of Work Is Remote.”
 From the convenience of workers having more control over their work–life balance, to technologies that make remote setups a breeze, to the ease of finding remote talent (no moving expenses!) remote work can be simple to implement while also being highly effective.
 This article appeared pre-pandemic, so you can add employee safety to the benefits list as well.

 Plus, the article notes, the rise of remote work will be a win for consumer convenience and service.
 Since remote workers can more easily set their own work hours, they can more easily get in touch with companies outside of “traditional” business hours.
 If you’re supplying the customer service, instead of having the dreaded late shift on the East Coast, you can remotely hire folks living on the West Coast to work with people in the same time zone.
 Let’s call that a win-win.